 In 2013 Liveryman Turner Alderman Fiona Woolf became Lord Mayor of London and, to support her, the Company and REME worked together to stage a joint float – and the longest and heaviest in the whole show!
 Towed by a new MAN Recovery Vehicle, REME and Turners’ skills were on full display to London streets lined with over 300,000 cheering people, and escorted on foot by uniformed REME military personnel and civilian Turner Whifflers (Turners’ Livery Attendants clearing the way for the procession!)

 Formation of the Turners’ Military Liaison Committee

 The Turners Company’s relationship with REME continues to develop.
 A Turners’ Military Liaison Committee comprises Corps and Livery Company representatives with Colonel REME sitting ex officio.
-The Committee’s Chairman is Liveryman Colonel Andy Ewens, a former Colonel REME TA, and it meets alternately at REME HQ or the Turners’ London Offices.
+The Committee’s Chairman is Liveryman Lieutenant Colonel Lex Agathangelou, a former Lieutenant Colonel REME TA, and it meets alternately at REME HQ or the Turners’ London Offices.